 What you’ll find in this article:

-Car insurance can cover your car if it’s damaged by a hail storm, but the extent of cover depends on the type of policy you take out.
-For instance, you’ll need comprehensive car insurance – the highest level of car cover available – to cover hail damage.
+Car insurance can cover your car if it’s damaged by a hail storm, provided that you have the right type of policy.
+You’ll need comprehensive car insurance (the broadest level of car insurance available) to cover hail damage.